-Kevin Hirzel to speak on rental issues and emotional support animals at upcoming seminars in March of 2018
+Kevin Hirzel to speak on rental issues and emotional support animals at upcoming conference

 The below Condominium and HOA seminars will not only tackle the basics in proper Condominium and HOA operations, but also discuss latest developments in statutory and case law.